+PJM is the Transmission Operator (TOP) for its footprint except for the following: Facilities at or below 138kV that are owned and operated by American Electric Power (AEP) and the U.S. Department of Energy Facility at Portsmouth.
 AEP is the registered TOP for the AEP 138 kV and below facilities.
 ITCI is the registered TOP for its facilities.
 PJM is the registered TOP for all other BES facilities on the AEP transmission system.
-Under normal operating conditions, AEP will coordinate with PJM to re-dispatch generation to control flows on their 138 kV and below monitored facilities.
+Under normal operating conditions, the registered TOPAEP will coordinate with PJM to re-dispatch generation to control flows on their 138 kV and below monitored facilities.
 In an Emergency, a non-PJM registered TOP within the PJM footprint shall notify PJM of any unilateral actions it has taken with respect to generation re-dispatch as soon as practicable, but no later than 30 minutes, so that PJM is informed of the actions and can coordinate with impacted parties.